AakLak/RSBotSpot/content/post/all-about-proxies0.md

 You can think of a proxy server as a remote computer with it’s own internet connection.
 When you use a proxy, you route your internet activity through the proxy's connection, rather than your own.
 This way, Runescape will see your proxy IP address, and not your home IP address.

 ## **What should I look for in a proxy?**
-When picking a proxy for Runesacpe botting, you should make sure you're getting a private SOCKS proxy.
+When picking a proxy for Runescape botting, you should make sure you're getting a private SOCKS proxy.
 If that sounds confusing, don't worry, we'll break it down.

 *   **HTTP vs SOCKS:** These are the two different protocols proxies use.
 All you need to know is that Runescape bots use SOCKS proxies, so that's the type you should pick.
 HTTP proxies will not work with Runescape bots.